If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Continue to rinse your ice maker over and over again.
 Use a spray bottle to spray the hard-to-reach areas.
 Make sure that your unit is rinsed before you start eating the ice.

-It doesn’t matter what portable ice maker brand you own; whether you’re cleaning an Igloo, Emerson, Magic Chef, Frigidaire, or a hOmelabs portable ice maker, the steps that I provide will be the same.
+It doesn’t matter what portable ice maker brand you own; whether you’re cleaning an Igloo, Emerson, Magic Chef, Frigidaire, or a hOmelabs portable ice maker, the steps I provide will be the same.

 Let’s get started.